K0SS4/.dotfiles/README.md

 ## "Dependencies" (You'll have to check how to install them on your distro):
 - betterlockscreen(Obvious I guess)
+- swaylock(for screen locking on wayland)
 - For status bar:
     - lm_sensors (for CPU temperature in the status bar)
     - Ubuntu font family (polybar general font)
     - Font Awesome 6 Free (icons in the polybar)
     - Font Awesome 6 Brands (tux logo in the polybar)
 - rofi (applications launcher for i3)
-- wofi (applications launcher for hyprland)
+- wofi (applications launcher for sway)
 - For terminal
     - shell-color-scripts (for cool looking terminal.
 You can grab it from [here](https://gitlab.com/dwt1/shell-color-scripts) )
     - fish (shell)